cpmendoza/DeepHedging_JIVR/README.md

 This repository contains the deep hedging environment used in our paper François et al. (2024), where we develop a dynamic hedging scheme for equity options that integrates information from a set of risk factors characterizing the implied volatility surface dynamics.
 This is achieved through a deep policy gradient-type reinforcement learning (RL) algorithm.
 The repository consists of two main components:

 - Component 1: Environment generation based on the data-driven simulator JIVR introduced by François et al. (2023).
-- Component 2: Implementation of the RL agent for equity options.
+- Component 2: Implementation of the RL agent to hedge European options.

 ## Short description